Enter your search term

 If you’re unable to get to your ride in a reasonable amount of time, you’ll be charged a cancellation fee.

-Before getting into your Uber vehicle, you should make sure you’re getting into the right car.
+All Uber drivers go through periodic background checks and must meet strict requirements before they can drive, to ensure riders have a safe experience.
+However, before getting into your Uber vehicle, you should make sure you’re getting into the right car.

 You should run through a quick checklist before hopping into what could be a random car.

-But it’s always good to compare the vehicle’s license plate number to the license number that the Uber app gives you.
+You should also ask the driver through the window if they’re here to pick you up.
+It’s also always good to compare the vehicle’s license plate number to the license number that the Uber app gives you.

 Once everything is confirmed, you can hop in and enjoy your ride.

-6. Enjoy Your Ride
+8. Enjoy the Ride

 Once you’re in the car, you can sit back and relax.

+Make small talk with your driver if you like, or sit in silence if you prefer.
 Drivers are used to both types of passengers, and they won’t be offended if you’d rather just have a quiet ride.

+Your driver will have step-by-step directions to get to your location.
 The only thing you need to worry about is enjoying the ride.

 Also, don’t be afraid to ask the driver to do anything (reasonable) to make your ride more comfortable, including adjusting the air conditioning or changing the music.

+Always be courteous when in your Uber vehicle.
 This includes keeping the vehicle clean, being kind to the driver, and maintaining a safe and comfortable experience for both parties.

+This goes both ways.
 If you ever feel uncomfortable or have a negative experience, you can reflect that in your driver’s rating or reach out to customer support and let them know what the issue was.

 7. Get Dropped Off